 In recognition of the unique banking needs of some of our student organizations, the Department of Student Activities provides an On-Campus Banking Exemption Application for student organizations that meet specific criteria.
 If an organization wishes to pursue an exemption to Student Rule 41.1.3 regarding the on-campus banking requirement, an officer will need to submit an On-Campus Banking Exemption Application for consideration.
-The application may be found in the Forms section of MaroonLink.
+The application may be found on the On-Campus Banking Exemption Exemption Get Involved page.
 (Note: be sure to sign in before accessing the form.)